-Best Time to go to Bangkok
+Best time to go to Bangkok: December to February!

-Hottest Time in Bangkok
+Hottest time in Bangkok